OpenKneeboard/OTD-IPC/README.md

 # OpenKneeboard OTD-IPC

-This is an OutputMode plugin for [OpenTabletDriver], allowing 1 program at a time to directly read the state of the tablet.
+This is a filter plugin for [OpenTabletDriver], allowing 1 program at a time to directly read the state of the tablet.
+When in use, the active OpenTabletDriver output mode is disabled.

 It is primarily intended for use with [OpenKneeboard].